-First-year law student Maddie Seales, a member of the Black Law Students Association, explained how “each panelist’s story was heartfelt and personal yet gave such insight into the general issues surrounding being a double minority in the legal field.”
+First-year law student Maddie Seales, a Miami Scholar and a member of the Black Law Students Association, explained how “each panelist’s story was heartfelt and personal yet gave such insight into the general issues surrounding being a double minority in the legal field.”

 Many attorneys were also in the audience, including partners at large firms, in-house lawyers, and various solo practitioners.
 Attorney Brian Adler, B.A.
 '86, J.D '93, a land use partner at Bilzin Sumberg, shared his thoughts on what he looks for when hiring law students and new attorneys.
 He praised the event, calling it “a fantastic program with impressive panelists.”

 Attorney Austen Caraker, J.D. ’15, and OUTLaw’s previous co-president from 2014 to 2015, shared a story of finding support at BankUnited and using his position and platform to support all minorities throughout the bank.
 Other attorneys explained their own intersections of multiple minority groups, including religion and visible or invisible disabilities.

 Cynthia Henry Duval, Esq., Associate Director of Career Services at the University of Miami and Former President of the Gwen S. Cherry Black Women Lawyers Association, said that “the composition of the panel reminded me that our neat boxes and narrow labels are masterful traps that keeps us from realizing how connected we all are.
 All our struggles are the same.
 And the powers that be love when we separate ourselves instead of celebrating each other’s many different facets.”